 Session Initiation Protocol (SIP) trunking allows your business to transform your phone communication process.
 Instead of having to rely on traditional phone lines you can easily deploy and scale a virtual system.

-One of the biggest questions that comes up in relation to SIP is: how many channels in a SIP trunk?
+One of the biggest questions that come up in relation to SIP is: how many channels in a SIP trunk?

 The number of SIP channels required by your business will be determined by how many simultaneous calls your business needs to make at any given time.
 Below you’ll learn about the basics of SIP trunking, along with the number of channels in a SIP trunk and how this relates to your business needs.

 SIP trunking makes it so business phone systems can operate over a network connection, as opposed to using a traditional phone line.
 SIP trunking works in correspondence with a VoIP connection, turning your VoIP phone system into a virtual phone network.

 - Cost savings.
 Traditional phone or PRI networks can be expensive since they deal with actual physical hardware.
 But, SIP trunking relies upon a virtual connection, so adding more lines or features is very fast and cheap.
 Plus, you’ll only pay for the number of lines you use, instead of getting locked into larger packages.
 SIP trunking leads to cost savings across the board.

 - Easy scalability.
 Since SIP trunking relies upon a virtual connection, you can add lines and modify your service quickly.
 You can scale up and down as your business expands, or scale your service up and down during peak seasons.

 - Unified communications.
 SIP trunking allows you to easily transfer calls between multiple business locations.
 This will help you provide a cohesive experience, even when your business is spread out across the globe.